Venn: Resource Management for Collaborative Learning Jobs: Background and Motivation

 \item Google's \fl resource manager~\cite{google} is driven by jobs, where each job independently samples from available clients. \end{enumerate}

-Despite the seeming variety in their designs, existing resource managers all boil down to random device-to-job matching in different forms.
-Unfortunately, in the absence of extreme surplus of qualified devices compared to the demand, random matching fail to address the growing resource contention and yield longer average scheduling delay.
+Despite the seeming variety in their designs, existing resource managers all rely on random device-to-job matching.
+This approach works when devices are abundant but fails to address resource contention when demand exceeds supply, resulting in longer scheduling delays and inefficient resource use.